In this video, we'll show you how to:

 Will I need to create a different account for Mt.
 Multiplis and future apps?

 No. Your new TLAP account will work with all of our apps.
-Addimals will be ready in early September and Mt.
-Multiplis soon after.
-We'll send you an email when the app updates are available.
+TLAP currently syncs with Addimals and will include Mt.
+Multiplis soon.
+Create an account and we'll send you an email when app updates are available.

 Will I see reports on how my students are doing?

-A premium TLAP account offers advanced reporting, including progress monitoring and intervention support.
+A premium TLAP account offers teachers and schools advanced reporting, including progress monitoring and intervention support.
 Click here to request a demo.

 Can my school try out the advanced reporting features?